2020-02-27

 Try operating a gift-wrapping station for donations as one of your end-of-year fundraising ideas.
 This can be done in the community, at your office, or even at a mall or grocery store.
 Just go to a place where you can get a lot of visibility, and people will start coming to you!

-How can my nonprofit boost end-of-year donations?
+Find out how can your nonprofit boost end-of-year donations.

 96. Get Your Picture Taken with Santa